Nina Shipman: Book

-Personal life
+Personal life and death

-Shipman has been married three times.
-She was married to Richard Harrington from 1956 until their divorce in 1958.
+Shipman was married three times.
+She married Richard Harrington in 1956, but they divorced two years later.
 Her second husband, from 1961 until their divorce in 1973, was actor and stuntman C. Ransom Walrod.
-They have two daughters, Westerly (born 1967) and Lani (born 1970).
+They had two daughters, Westerly (born 1967) and Lani (born 1970).
 Shipman's third husband was Donald Merrill Bremer; they were married from 1975 until his death in 2015.

-Shipman was maid of honor at Jill St. John's wedding to Lance Reventlow.
+She was maid of honor at Jill St. John's wedding to Lance Reventlow.

+Shipman died at a hospital in Gardena, California, on September 6, 2026, at the age of 88.